exponea/exponea-react-native-sdk/documentation/AUTHORIZATION.md

 }
 ```

+> ❗️
+>
-> Please consider to store your cached token in more secured way.
-Android offers you multiple options such as using [KeyStore](https://developer.android.com/training/articles/keystore) or use [Encrypted Shared Preferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences), for iOS try to use [Keychain](https://developer.apple.com/documentation/security/certificate_key_and_trust_services/keys/storing_keys_in_the_keychain) or use [CryptoKit](https://developer.apple.com/documentation/cryptokit/)
+> Please consider to store your cached token more securely.
+Android offers multiple options such as [KeyStore](https://developer.android.com/training/articles/keystore) or [Encrypted Shared Preferences](https://developer.android.com/reference/androidx/security/crypto/EncryptedSharedPreferences).

+> ❗️
+>
-> :warning: Customer Token is valid until its expiration and is assigned to current customer IDs.
-Bear in mind that if customer IDs have changed (during `identifyCustomer` or `anonymize` method) your Customer token is invalid for future HTTP requests invoked for new customer IDs.
+> A customer token is valid until its expiration and is assigned to the current customer IDs.
+Bear in mind that if customer IDs change (due to invoking the `identifyCustomer` or `anonymize` methods), the customer token may become invalid for future HTTP requests invoked for new customer IDs.